On most newer engines the water pump timing belt, is what ensures the coolant, keeps moving through your engine.

 But, a water pump or a timing belt, will not last forever and will eventually wear out and fail.
+Many times starting to leak or make noise.
 Furthermore, it is rare for them to both wear out at the same time.

-But, because the water pump and timing belt work together; the usual recommendation is to replace both at the same time.
+But, because the water pump timing belt works together, the usual recommendation is to replace both at the same time.

-While there will be some variance depending on the make and model of your vehicle; most timing belts last between sixty- to ninety-thousand miles; for the most part, you can expect your water pump to last this long as well, barring any unfortunate issues.
+So, there will be some variance, depending on the make and model of your vehicle.
+Consequently, most timing belts last between, sixty- to ninety-thousand miles, for the most part.
+So, you can expect your water pump to last this long as well, barring any unfortunate issues.

-Remember – this is a guideline only; so the process of replacing the water pump and timing belt may differ in your vehicle.
-Consult a professional mechanic if you’re in doubt; and only carry out the work if you’re confident with working with engines.
+Remember – this is a guideline only.
+Consequently, the process of replacing the water pump and timing belt, may differ in your vehicle.
+So, consult a professional mechanic, if you’re in doubt.
+And, only carry out the work, if you’re confident with working with engines.

 Basic Water Pump And Timing Belt Replacement